About Abel Tasman National Park

-About Abel Tasman National Park: The Abel Tasman National Park is located at the top of the South Island, between Golden Bay and Tasman Bay, and is New Zealand’s only coastal National Park and its golden sandy beaches and crystal blue water make it a very popular destination for tourists and Kiwi’s alike.
-The park is named after Abel Tasman, the first European explorer to sight New Zealand 1642 after he anchored nearby in Golden Bay.
+The Abel Tasman National Park is located at the top of the South Island, between Golden Bay and Tasman Bay.
+It’s New Zealand’s only coastal National Park.
+With its golden sandy beaches and crystal blue water it’s a very popular destination for tourists and Kiwi’s alike.
+The park is named after Abel Tasman, the first European explorer to sight New Zealand in 1642 after he anchored nearby in Golden Bay.
 The area was opened as a National Park in 18 December 1942 to mark the 300th anniversary of Abel Tasman’s visit.

-How to get to the Abel Tasman National Park: The closest airport to the Abel Tasman National Park is Nelson, Nelson airport is only a 15 minute drive to Nelson city and a one hour scenic drive from the airport to the park entrance.
-You can take the Interislander ferry from Wellington on the North Island to Picton, on New Zealand’s South Island.
+The closest airport to the Abel Tasman National Park is Nelson.
+Nelson airport is only a 15 minute drive to Nelson city and a one hour scenic drive from the airport to the park entrance.
+If you feel like a scenic ocean journey prior you can also take the Interislander ferry from Wellington on the North Island to Picton, on New Zealand’s South Island.
 The ferries take 3 hours and run around 5 times per day during the peak summer season.
 To drive from Picton to Nelson is 2 hours, and a further 1 hour to the National Park.

 Driving distances to Abel Tasman National Park